raythompsonwebdev/travel-agency-vue-backend/README.md

 # Travel Agency API

 ## API for Travel Agency Website
-travel agency api deployed to heroku serving data from a mungodb database.
+travel agency api deployed to heroku serving data from a database.

 ## Tools